-Prac ust show ng to IB World ring the ogramme In place Planning is in progress 1.
-The school's published statements of mission and philosophy align with those of the IB. √ 2.
-The governing body, administrative and pedagogical leadership and staff demonstrate understanding of IB philosophy. ✓ 3.
-The school community demonstrates an understanding of, and commitment to, the programmes(s). ✓ 4.
+Prac tice following to IB World So the Care ust show the be become an chool offering eer-related ramme In place Planning is in progress c.
+The school acknowledges the important role that both holistic education and international-mindedness play in curriculum development. ✓ 4.
 The school develops and promotes international-mindedness and all attributes of the IB learner profile across the school community. ✓ 5.
 The school promotes responsible action within and beyond the school community. ✓ 6.
-The school promotes open communication based on understanding and respect. √ 7.
-The school places importance on language learning, including mother tongue, host country language and other languages. ✓ 8.
-The school participates in the IB world community. ✓ 9.
-The school supports access for students to the IB programme(s) and philosophy. ✓ a.
-The school provides for the full Diploma Programme and requires some of its student body to attempt the full diploma and not only individual subject courses. ✓ b.
-The school promotes access to the diploma and subject courses for all students who can benefit from the educational experience they provide.
-1 c.
-The school has strategies in place to encourage students to attempt the full diploma. √
+The school promotes open communication based on understanding and respect. ✓ 7.
+The school places importance on language learning, including mother tongue, host country and other languages. ✓ 8.
+The school participates in the IB world community. √ 9.
+The school supports access for students to IB programme(s) and its philosophy. ✓ The school promotes access to the CP for students who can benefit from the educational experience it provides. ✓